 Usually, this will occur in lower gears while accelerating or going uphill.
 In most cases, the driver can perform manual gear changes.

 - Worn low sprag, which is a part of the planetary gear train.
 If there is excessive wear within this assembly, it will not generate sufficient force to engage gears.
 However, manual engagement is still possible as it doesn’t depend on this part.
 Replacing the low sprag or the whole planetary gear train are the only available repairs.

-- Clogged solenoids or worn valve body, causing intermittent transmission fluid pressure losses.
+- Clogged solenoids or worn valve body can cause intermittent transmission fluid pressure losses.
 Depending on the affected solenoids, this may prevent gear engagements.
 Replacing the valve body with solenoids solves the problem.

 No reverse gear

-- Fractured reverse drum or worn piston that engages it usually happens when driving for a longer time with band anchor stud removed.
+- A fractured reverse drum or worn piston that engages it usually happens when driving for a long time with the band anchor stud removed.
 The free-spinning generates friction and heat, deteriorating the drum and piston assembly.